4 alternatives for baking without plain flour and bread flour

 Top tip: try adding cocoa to your recipes to overcome flavour and colour changes.

-Now that you know our top alternatives, have a go at making some flour replacement recipes in your kitchen.
+Now that you know my top alternatives, have a go at making some flour replacement recipes in your kitchen.

 Find out more about our School of Biosciences and Medicine.